Volunteer Opportunities for Teens

 If your teenager is 16 or older and has a passion for literacy and helping kids, this might be the perfect place to volunteer.
 Several local elementary schools are looking for reliable volunteers and mentors in their after-school program once a week.
 Your teen would be helping elementary age students improve their reading skills, and work on basic math.
 This would be such an impactful experience for a teen seeking a career in education!

-I know the teenage years can seem so busy as it is.
-But hopefully your teen can squeeze in some time to volunteer at one of these incredible organizations.
+I know the teenage years are so busy and seem to just fly by.
+But, hopefully your teen can squeeze in some time to volunteer at one of these incredible organizations.
 They will learn how good it feels to make such a positive impact on their community.
 That’s a win-win for all of us!